Sixth Form Admission Arrangements for Entry September 2019

 Entrance Examination Requirements

-Level 3 two-year AS/A Level courses: students will be expected to have achieved 5 or more A*-C or equivalent passes at GCSE (# subject to new GCSE grades) and have achieved the entrance grade for their chosen subjects specified in the course.
+Level 3 two-year AS/A Level courses: students will be expected to have achieved 5 or more A*-C or equivalent passes at GCSE and have achieved the entrance grade for their chosen subjects specified in the course.
 Please note that the entrance grade requirements may vary from subject to subject.
 Students must meet entry level requirements for at least four AS subjects.

-Level 2 one -year GCSE or equivalent courses: students will be expected to have achieved a good range of GCSE grades from A*-G or equivalent (# subject to new GCSE grades).
+Level 2 one -year GCSE or equivalent courses: students will be expected to have achieved a good range of GCSE grades from A*-G or equivalent.
 Entry to the sixth form will require students to meet the entry requirements for enough courses to constitute a full-time course of study.